simonschindler/graph_learning/README.md

 - `data/Planetoid/Cora`: The Cora dataset, a citation network of scientific publications.
 - `data/TUDataset/MUTAG`: The MUTAG dataset, a collection of graphs representing chemical compounds.

-## Main Script

-The `main.py` file likely contains the main code for running experiments, training models, or performing other tasks related to the assignment.

 ## Grid Search